 During the examination, students are not allowed to ask questions regarding the content of examination items.
 Any concerns regarding the clarity of examination question(s) or comments about the examination in general should be brought to the attention of the block/course leaders using the comment window on Examplify.
 The intent of this comment window is to invite constructive feedback about questions you think are ambiguously worded or have more than one best answer, based upon information presented by various instructors.
 These comments are reviewed by faculty and considered in examination question analysis.

-Upon completion of the examination, students should quietly assemble their belongings and bring the laminated sheets and NBME lab value sheets to the designated area in the examination room.
-Then students should quietly vacate the testing area (including the entire lower level of HPEB).
+Upon completion of the examination, students should quietly assemble their belongings and return laminated sheets, markers, and NBME lab value sheet, if applicable, as instructed.
+Then students should quietly vacate the testing area and testing floor, as advised.